tillkuhn/angkor/README.md

  aws ec2 stop-instances --instance-ids xyz

+## user
+You can see all log's of your user data script and it will also create /etc/cloud folder.

+/var/log/cloud-init.log and
+/var/log/cloud-init-output.log

 ## Pricing

 * [EC2](https://aws.amazon.com/ec2/instance-types/?nc1=h_ls) t3a.nano	2 vcpu,	0.5 GiB $0.0054 / hour  (for 1GB / t3a.micro $0.0108)  720h (1month) x 0,0054 = $3,888 = €3,50